 Keep the Tracking Code in mind when making design changes

-Custom HTML installation
+Custom HTML tag in GTM

 In addition to installing Hotjar by using the handy “Hotjar Tracking Code” tag type, you can install our Tracking Code on GTM as a Custom HTML tag.